open-contracting/standard/docs/guidance/map/milestones.md

 ## Planning

 The planning milestones block is used for two types of milestones:
- * Key events in the planning stage, for example, the preparation of an environmental impact assessment, the approval to proceed with a project, or the date of a public consultation.
+ * Key events in the planning process, for example, the preparation of an environmental impact assessment, the approval to proceed with a project, or the date of a public consultation.
  * Anticipated milestones during the contract implementation stage, for example, the date by which goods delivery of the goods is required.

-If during the planning stage you have information about tender process milestones, then you populate the tender milestones block instead.
+If during the planning process you have information about tender process milestones, then you populate the tender milestones block instead.

 ## Tender